damjan911/SOLID-Principles/README.md

      public class Ostrich : Animal
      {
-        public virtual void Fly()
+        public override void Fly()
         {
-           Console.WriteLine("Ostrich cannot flying");
+           throw new NotImplementedException();
         }
      }

 ```

-### Now to apply LSP we need to throw an Exception for Ostrich in the Fly Method, because as I said the Ostriches are flightless birds.
+### Now to apply LSP we don't need to throw an Exception for Ostrich in the Fly Method, althought the Ostriches are flightless birds.

 ### <ins>Good Example: </ins>